 \subsection{Organization}

-In Section \ref{sec:pre}, we describe the constrained queueing network model of our interest and the performance metric (i.e., throughput-optimality) for scheduling algorithms.
-Section \ref{sec:main} provides the main result of this paper, i.e., our generic framework for designing a throughput-optimal and low-complexity scheduling algorithm which decides its current schedule via an interaction with an oracle system.
-In Section \ref{sec:exam}, we provide several examples of scheduling algorithms under the framework.
-Section \ref{sec:pfmainthm} provides the formal proof of the main result, and our experimental results are presented in Section \ref{sec:exp}.
+Section \ref{sec:pre} describes the constrained queueing network model of interest in this study and the performance metric (i.e., throughput-optimality) for scheduling algorithms.
+Section \ref{sec:main} provides the main results of this paper: a generic framework for designing a throughput-optimal and low-complexity scheduling algorithm that finds its current schedule via interaction with an oracle system.
+It also states the throughput-optimality proof with an associated key lemma.
+Section \ref{sec:exam} introduces several examples of scheduling algorithms under our framework, and Section \ref{sec:pflemmas} presents the formal proof of the key lemma.